NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 Switch focus from `omniverse Code` to `VS Code`.

-Paste the coppied command into the bottom of the `extension.py` file.
+Paste the copied command into the bottom of the `extension.py` file.

 The code should have the following after pasting: